heterose/InditexPrueba/README.md

 exception
      <b>InvalidInputDataException.java</b>: This exception is created to report an error
      in the data entered by the user when the user makes a call to the controller endpoint.
+     <b>DataNotFoundException.java</b>: This exception has been created to inform the user
+     when no correct price is found with the chosen search criteria
+     <b>PriceControllerAdvice.java</b>: This class has been created to globally handle errors
+     that can occur at runtime, such as "Price not found" or "Invalid input data.".

+mapper
+     <b>PriceMapper.java</b>: A mapper has been created to convert the InditexPrice entity
+     into InditexPriceDTO, in this way the database entity is decoupled from the rest of the layers, converting it to a service-side entity.

 repository
       <b>PricesRepository.java</b>: This class is a component of the data access layer and
       defines the functionality necessary to perform the data query operation on the prices table.
       This component is responsible for filling with data the entities of the InditexPrice.java type used in each search. <br/>

 validator
       <b>PricesValidator.java</b>: This component is used by the controller and is responsible for
       validating the input data issued by the user when making the call to the controller endpoint.<br/>